nitin-dominic/Image_Classification_on_Maize_and_SugarBeet_Dataset/README.md

 # Image_Classification_on_Maize_and_SugarBeet Dataset
  A simple image (Maize and Sugarbeet in thi case) has been implmented on RStudio.
+The only demerit this algorithm possess is about manually adding label values for the number of classes present.
+For example, I had to manually enter 0s and 1s for each number of Maize and Sugarbeet images present in the directory.
+I'm still working on finding ways to automatize/replace with a newer method.